bonfus/muesr/docs/Usage.rst

 Data is stored in an YAML file.
 It is possible (but error prone) to write an input file by hand.
 When loaded, the file will undergo a minimal validation.
-Spotting errors is not so easy so the best method to specify the sample details is probably using the various functions discussed in this manual.
+Identifying the errors is not so easy so the best method to specify the sample details is probably using the various functions discussed in this manual.